Symfuhny denies using racial slur on stream: "I didn't say the word!" - Dexerto

 Advertisement

-After the incident unfolded, several other creators came to Lanier’s defense, but the 100 Thieves streamer did not address the situation outright.
-A day later, Symfuhny addressed the allegations with his fans and denied using the language, while also explaining how the situation occurred.
+After the incident unfolded, several other creators came to Lanier’s defense, but the Warzone streamer did not address the situation outright.
+A day later, Symfuhny has now taken the allegations head-on and denied using the language, while also explaining how the situation occurred.

 Advertisement

 “I would like to say, first of all, I didn’t say it,” Lanier began.
 “A lot of people are like, ‘It’s about being accountable, just admit to it,’ dude I’ve literally never, I’ve never had this word in my vocabulary, ever, okay?
-Ever, not once,” he stressed to his viewers.
+Ever, not once.

 “The only people I talk to [are] Matt, Jack, Crowder, Brooke, my parents, my sister, those are the only people I talk to.
 You can ask any of them, I never use that word ever, never have, never will.
-And I didn’t say the word,” he confirmed.
+And I didn’t say the word.

 Advertisement

-“I stutter, I talk fast,” he explained, “it came out, sounded like I said something I didn’t.
+“I stutter, I talk fast. it came out, sounded like I said something I didn’t.
 But I mean, there’s a lot of people who think I said it, so I don’t really know what else I can do to defend myself but say I didn’t do it.
 I really didn’t say it, I swear.
 Never have, never will.”

+The clip from his Twitch channel was later followed by a TwitLonger further explaining his side of the story.
+“I can’t tell you how to feel, but I can tell you I didn’t say the word,” Symfuhny stressed.
+“I don’t use the word.
+It’s not in my vocabulary.”